jhpyle/docassemble/_docs/documents.md

 {%p endfor %}{% endraw %}
 {% endhighlight %}

-The `p` indicates that the paragraph containing the `{% raw %}{%p ... %}{% endraw %}` statement should be removed from the document.
-When you edit the spacing of paragraphs in your .docx file, you need to edit the paragraph spacing of paragraphs that do _not_ contain `{% raw %}{%p ... %}{% endraw %}` statements.
+The `p` tag indicates that the paragraph containing the `{% raw %}{%p ... %}{% endraw %}` statement should be removed from the document.
+When you edit the spacing of paragraphs in your DOCX file, you need to edit the paragraph spacing of paragraphs that do _not_ contain `{% raw %}{%p ... %}{% endraw %}` statements.
 You may need to change both the spacing after a paragraph and the spacing before a paragraph in order to get the results you want.
-Other modifiers besides `p` include `tr` for table rows and `tc` for table columns.
+Other tags besides `p` include `tr` for table rows and `tc` for table columns.

-If you have a bulleted or numbered list in a .docx template and you want to display an item in the list conditionally (using an if .. endif statement), you should use the  `{% raw %}{%p if ... %}{% endraw %}` syntax.
+If you have a bulleted or numbered list in a DOCX template and you want to display an item in the list conditionally (using an if .. endif statement), you should use the  `{% raw %}{%p if ... %}{% endraw %}` syntax.
 Place the `{% raw %}{%p if ... %}{% endraw %}` and the `{% raw %}{%p endif %}{% endraw %}` statements on their own lines in the list.
-If you place the `{% raw %}{%p endif %}{% endraw %}` on the same line as the `{% raw %}{%p if... %}{% endraw %}` line, you may get an error about a missing `endif` statement, since the `p` modifier could cause the `endif` statement to be deleted before it is processed.
+If you place the `{% raw %}{%p endif %}{% endraw %}` on the same line as the `{% raw %}{%p if... %}{% endraw %}` line, you may get an error about a missing `endif` statement, since the `p` tag could cause the `endif` statement to be deleted before it is processed.

-The following code in a .docx template:
+The following Embedded DALang in a DOCX template:

 > 1. {% raw %}{% if my_var == 'A' %}{% endraw %}The variable is A.{% raw %}{% endif %}{% endraw %}
 > 2. item2